Anuken/Mindustry-Suggestions/README.md

 - Controller support
 - Turrets on top of cores, or similar "merged behavior" blocks like turrets with drills
 - Built-in cloud sync
-- Additional configuration of blocks, such as I/O side configuration, which has been suggested a million times
+- Additional configuration of blocks, such as I/O side configuration
 - Removing metaglass from the water extractor recipe
+- Carrying aircraft with naval units